Holiday places and information

 Accomable: accessible holiday properties

-This specialist agency has been set up by disabled entrepreneurs and childhood friends Martyn Sibley, a lifelong Cambridgeshire resident, and Srin Madipalli, both of whom have Spinal Muscular Atrophy and use motorised wheelchairs.
-The site offers are over 170 specially-adapted accessible properties across the UK and worldwide that fit a range of budgets.
-The offer ranges from poolside villas in Florida and family-run hotels in the Mediterranean to traditional country houses in Ireland and funky apartments in Barcelona.
+This specialist agency – which became part of Airbnb in November 2017 – was set up by disabled entrepreneurs and childhood friends Martyn Sibley, a lifelong Cambridgeshire resident, and Srin Madipalli, both of whom have Spinal Muscular Atrophy and use motorised wheelchairs.

 Eddie's holiday home, North Norfolk Coast